 If you’re a shrimp and lime lover, you’re gonna love this!!
 This light, healthy, colorful dish is soooo good and pretty simple to make.
 A perfect summer dish and great for entertaining.

-Ceviche [suh–vee-chey] is generally defined as a Latin American dish consisting of small pieces of raw fish or shellfish marinated in lime juice with chilies, chopped tomatoes, and herbs and here’s my own personal take on this wonderful dish.
+Ceviche [suh–vee-chey] is generally defined as a Latin American dish consisting of small pieces of raw fish or shellfish marinated in lime juice with chilies, chopped tomatoes, and herbs.
+Instead of cooking the seafood with heat you simply let the citric acid break down the protein while it marinates.
+Here’s my own personal take on this wonderful dish.

 Here’s what you’ll need: